Why the School System Needs to Change, and How

 Out of more than 300 participants polled, the vast majority—93 percent—said they didn’t think high schools are fully preparing students to succeed in the future.

-Furthermore, a 2022 survey from Manpower Group found that 75 percent of companies report talent shortages and difficulty finding in-demand skills like creativity and problem-solving.
+Based on the recent middle school results, far too many of today’s high school students are unprepared academically.
+That puts them at a profound disadvantage both for college and career.
+A 2022 survey from Manpower Group found that 75 percent of companies report talent shortages and difficulty finding in-demand skills like creativity and problem-solving.
 Those are skills that should be further developed during the teenage years.
-Comment end

 What is the Carnegie Unit and how does it impact high schools?